Home / Career Guides / Accounts Payable Clerk

 What degree do you need to be an accounts payable clerk?

-You need at least a high school diploma or equivalent to apply for an accounts payable clerk position.
+You need at least a high school diploma or equivalent.
 Some companies also require an associate’s degree or a certificate showing that you have some additional education in the accounting field.

 Which skills do you need to be an accounts payable clerk?

-To start an accounts payable clerk career, you need strong organizational skills and a good brain for numbers.
-You’ll need to be able to work independently and process a large amount of data entry while maintaining accuracy.
+You need strong organizational skills and a good brain for numbers.
+You’ll must also be able to work independently and process a large amount of data entry while maintaining accuracy.

 Can you get an accounts payable clerk role without experience?